Leeds city centre

-Central districts

-Arena Quarter

-The Arena Quarter is a mixed-use area best known for being the home of the First Direct Arena.

-Its location is directly north of Merrion Street.
-The Inner Ring Road borders the district on both the east and north boundary, with Woodhouse Lane acting as the district's western boundary.
-It is mainly made up of high-rise residential properties and developments, including Sky Plaza and Opal 3.
-Altus House is the tallest building in Yorkshire.
-Other major institutions are located within the Quarter, including the Yorkshire Bank HQ and also the Merrion Centre.
-Queen Square is also found here.

-The Calls
+Areas

+Under the Headrow

+The old town is considered the retail core of Leeds, it extends south from buildings on either side of The Headrow to the River Aire.
+Kirkgate and Briggate are the oldest streets in Leeds, from which the city grew from.
+Briggate is home to several chain food and shopping chains, was fully pedestrianised in 1996 and connected the two previously pedestrian areas either side of it.

+The old town can be further subdivided into several areas: the city square; the Victorian arcades (such as the Grand Arcade, Thornton's Arcade and the County Arcade); department stores and indoor shopping centres of The Headrow (such as The Light and St John's Centre), The Calls' markets (Corn Exchange and Leeds Kirkgate Market).

+Opened 21 March 2013, Trinity Leeds shopping centre had a surge of 130,000 people enter its doors on the first day of opening.
+Costing £350 million, and creating 3,000 jobs, this was a major development for Leeds.
+It was the only major retail development to open in the UK in 2013.
+It covers 1,000,000 sq ft (92,900 sq m) with has a capacity for 120 shops and numerous pop-up shops.

 The Calls is close to the River Aire.
-It is directly south of the Retail Quarter and to the west of Crown Point Road.
-The area's decline began in the early 20th century when industry moved away from the centre out towards Hunslet, Holbeck, Armley and Kirkstall.
+The area's decline began in the early 20th century when industry moved away from the centre outwards.
 From 1985 to 1995 Leeds Corporation carried out a major regeneration with a careful conversion of listed building warehouses and new build in sympathetic style for a mixed-use area.
 Many of the area's old industrial buildings have now been converted into modern flats and commercial buildings.
-The western part of the area is centred on Lower Briggate, where Leeds' LGBT nightlife is focused.

-Civic Quarter

-The Civic Quarter is the area roughly north-west of The Headrow and west of the Arena Quarter.
+Over the Headrow

+Mediaeval Leeds ended at The Headrow, multiple entertainment venues and municipal buildings were built directly north of the narrower shopping areas of the city.

+The area's entertainment venues are Leeds Arena, are Leeds Academy, Leeds Grand Theatre and Opera House.
+Millennium Square anchored by the civic hall was a flagship project to mark the year 2000.
+It hosts regular concerts, with past performers including the Kaiser Chiefs, Bridewell Taxis, HARD-Fi, Fall Out Boy and Embrace.

 It is home to a number of grand Victorian buildings that are important in the civic life of the city.
-Prominent landmarks include Leeds Magistrates' and Crown Courts, the City Library, City Art Gallery and Leeds Town Hall, which was completed in 1858 and opened by Queen Victoria.
-The city's largest hospital, the Leeds General Infirmary, has been operating here since 1869.

-Behind Leeds Town Hall are Millennium Square and Leeds Civic Hall.
-Millennium Square was a flagship project to mark the year 2000 and hosts regular concerts, with past performers including the Kaiser Chiefs, Bridewell Taxis, HARD-Fi, Fall Out Boy and Embrace.
-Leeds Civic Hall was opened in 1933 by King George V and is home to the Lord Mayor's Room and the council chambers.
+Prominent institutes include Leeds Magistrates' and Crown Courts, Leeds Library, Leeds Art Gallery, Leeds Civic Hall and Leeds Town Hall.
+The town hall was completed in 1858 and opened by Queen Victoria.
+Leeds Civic Hall opened in 1933 by King George V and is home to the Lord Mayor's Room and the council chambers.
 Many barristers' chambers and solicitors' offices are found here because of the close proximity to the courts.
-Also nearby are Leeds Metropolitan University, the University of Leeds, Leeds College of Art and the Park Lane and Technology campuses of Leeds City College.

-Cultural Quarter
+The area has a number high-rise residential properties and developments, including Sky Plaza and Opal 3.
+Altus House is the tallest building in Yorkshire.
+Other major institutions are located within the Quarter, including the Yorkshire Bank HQ and also the Merrion Centre.
+Queen Square is also found here.